Apply to be a First Steps Kent Parent Leader!

 Diversity and Inclusion: First Steps Kent is committed to creating a culture in which all individuals feel supported and recognized.
 First Steps Kent parent leaders will include representatives, reflecting Kent County’s rich diversity, and include parents and caregivers of different ethnicities, races, religions, sexual identities, and/or genders.

-OPPORTUNITY #3 - Ready by Five Resident Proposal Review Board
+2026 OPPORTUNITY: Resident Proposal Review Board

 Commitment

 • Time Requirement: Meeting dates and times are included below and will require meeting during and after business hours.
 This commitment will generally not exceed 120 hours per year.
-We are asking for a two-year commitment beginning April 2025.

 Requirements